Classifications of Enrollment

 All registered hours, at the end of the add/drop period will be counted in the MTF determination.
 In addition, all transfer credit hours accepted from other institutions will be counted in the Maximum Time Frame, hence reducing the MTF to graduate.
 All courses attempted will be included in the calculation regardless of its pass or fail status.
 Therefore, courses resulted in an incomplete grade, repeated courses, and non-punitive courses are also counted toward the MTF.

 The MTF is 1.5 times the Normal Program Length (NPL) which can be formulized as MTF = 1.5 x NPL.
-For example:MTF = 18 credits x 1.5 = 27 credits (maximum time allowed for a “Certificate” in Database Programming).
+For example:MTF = 360 hours x 1.5 = 540 hours (maximum time allowed for a “Certificate” in Database Programming).

-* MTF includes credits attempted at Institute and transferred to Institute from other institutions and beyond the program prerequisites (if any)
+* MTF includes hours attempted at Institute and transferred to Institute from other institutions and beyond the program prerequisites (if any)

 If a student is unable to complete the program within one of the aforementioned time periods, the individual will not be eligible to receive the original credential (i.e., certificate).